When does my license expire?

 Can I get all of my CEUs online?

-Are your courses approved by both the AARC and the Texas Respiratory Board?
+Are your courses approved by both the American Association for Respiratory Care (AARC) and the Texas Medical Board (TMB)?

-Our courses are AARC approved and therefore accepted for respiratory license renewal in Texas.
+Our courses are AARC approved and accepted by the TMB.

 How much does my renewal cost?

-The full (24 months) biennial registration fee includes a $2 Office of Patient Protection (OPP) fee.
-This fee is required by state law.
-The remaining $104 is the fee required by TMB.
+The full (24 months) biennial renewal/registration fee is $104, plus a $2 Office of Patient Protection fee.